mineiros-io/terraform-google-gke-cluster/README.md

 - [**`enable_shielded_nodes`**](#var-enable_shielded_nodes): *(Optional `bool`)*<a name="var-enable_shielded_nodes"></a>

-  Enable Shielded Nodes features on all nodes in this cluster.
+  Whether to enable Shielded Nodes features on all nodes in this cluster.

-  Default is `false`.
+  Default is `true`.

 - [**`enable_binary_authorization`**](#var-enable_binary_authorization): *(Optional `bool`)*<a name="var-enable_binary_authorization"></a>

-  Enable BinAuthZ Admission controller.
+  Whether to enable BinAuthZ Admission controller.

   Default is `false`.